Mark Pretti Nature Tours, L.L.C.

 The Sierra Nevada de Santa Marta and the Guajira Peninsula

-May 28 - June 7, 2024
+May 27 - June 6, 2025

 Colombia is famous among birders and naturalists for being the most bird-rich county on Earth.
 While that's impressive enough, so, too, is its overall biodiversity which is eclipsed only by that of Brazil.........which has the advantage of being more than seven times larger.
 The unique topography of the country - Pacific and Caribbean coasts, three Andean ranges, vast Amazonian forest, and the equally vast Llanos - supports a tremendous number of bird species, including about 90 endemics and over 100 near endemics.
 Northern Colombia offers exceptional opportunities to see, enjoy, and learn about the country's impressive birds and wildlife as it has good tourist infrastructure, great habitat variety, and many talented Colombian people who make our trip safe, comfortable, and fun.

 We begin this journey in the coastal lowlands near Barranquilla where tropical deciduous forest, freshwater wetlands, mangroves, and arid coastal scrub provide homes for both widespread and range restricted species.
-In these habitats, we'll look for waders, waterfowl (white-cheeked pintail and northern screamer), pied water-tyrant, white-headed marsh-tyrant, collared plover, and an interesting suite of land-based birds, including chestnut-winged chachalaca, glaucous tanager, bicolored and stripe-backed wrens, spot-breasted woodpecker, yellow-chinned spinetail, straight-billed woodcreeper, all three species of ani (groove-billed, smooth-billed, and greater), brown-throated parakeet, pale-legged hornero, the uncommon dwarf cuckoo, and a local and fairly easy-to-see specialty, russet-throated puffbird.
+In these habitats, we'll look for waders, waterfowl (white-cheeked pintail and northern screamer), pied water-tyrant, white-headed marsh-tyrant, collared plover, and an interesting suite of land-based birds, including chestnut-winged chachalaca, glaucous tanager, bicolored and stripe-backed wrens, spot-breasted woodpecker, yellow-chinned spinetail, straight-billed woodcreeper, all three species of ani (groove-billed, smooth-billed, and greater), brown-throated parakeet, Caribbean hornero, the uncommon dwarf cuckoo, and a local and fairly easy-to-see specialty, russet-throated puffbird.

 We'll then work our way up to the small town of Minca in the foothills of the Sierra Nevada de Santa Marta.
 During our two days here, we'll enjoy good forest and many birds.
 The hotel's hummingbird feeders attract white-vented plumeleteer, steely-vented hummingbird, rufous-breasted and pale-bellied hermits, and black-throated mango, and the grounds have plenty of widespread birds such as orange-chinned parakeet, pale-breasted thrush, blue-gray tanager, and streaked flycatcher.
 In the forests above town we'll have good chances to see scaled piculet, golden-winged sparrow, black-headed tanager, pale-eyed pygmy-tyrant, Coopman's tyrannulet, rufous-breasted and rufous-and-white wrens, white-bearded manakin, whooping motmot, Carib grackle, sooty grassquit, swallow tanager, ruby topaz, rosy thrush-tanager, and many others.
 While we'll certainly see the local race of red-tailed squirrel, we may also find a few other mammals that we've been lucky with in the past such as Brazilian porcupine, Venezuelan red howler monkey, tent-making and white-lined sac-winged bats, and Central American agouti.
 Green iguana, yellow-headed gecko, anole lizards, marine toad, Leptodactylus frogs, and many species of interesting insects, such as the harlequin beetle, are also found in the area.